 In clause 1(b) the requirement is included that a gift must either be related to the practice of the healthcare professional, can benefit patient care or can fulfil a clear educational function.
 If it can be reasonably assumed that a gift will largely be used privately, it does not meet these requirements.
-Perception plays a role in this regard.
+In deciding when something can be said to be a gift, Pperception plays a role in this regard.
 For example, in a specific case the Code Commission held that a conference bag and badge are not perceived as a gift, unless their value and appearance are such that they cannot be regarded solely as a practical item for use during the conference but also have value beyond that conference (A13.02).
-This was confirmed in another advice note (A18.01).
-This last advice note dealt with the 'gimmicks' offered on stands during conferences, such as pens and bottles of water.
-Only items of very low value, with a business appearance and practical use in the context of a conference, may be offered on stands.
-Offering visitors to a stand a reusable water bottle displaying the company logo is not permitted.
-Even if such a bottle has a low value, it does not benefit the healthcare professional's practice or patient care, nor does it fulfil a purely educational function (A20.02).
+This was confirmed in lateranother advice notes (A18.01 and A24.08).
+A18.01 This last advice note dealt with the 'gimmicks' offered on stands during conferences, such as pens and bottles of water.
+Only items of very low value, with a business appearance and practical use in the context of a conference, may be offered on stands, as in that context they will not be perceived as gifts.
+This also has to do with the fact that Article 7 requires keeping a record of whether a healthcare professional has received a gift and, if so, how often.
+At a conference there is no opportunity for such administration (on this subject, see also A13.02, A18.01, A20.02 and A24.08).